Invasive species in Hawaii: Historical examples

 Hawaii is the most isolated major land mass in the world and that isolation has led to very high rates of endemism.
 Uniquely adapted endemic species are often sensitive to competition from invasive species and Hawaii has had numerous extinctions (List of extinct animals of the Hawaiian Islands).
 While not the only cause, introduction of invasive species can be a major cause of population decline and extinction.

 There are several routes for introduction of non-native species.
-Some species were accidentally introduced to Hawaii like the rat, fire ants, coqui frog, mosquitos, and asiatic rhinoceros beetle.
+Some species were accidentally introduced to Hawaii like the rat, fire ants, coqui frog, mosquitos, and coconut rhinoceros beetle.
 Some are species brought in for cultivation that spread to wild areas like miconia, pigs, and goats.
 Some species were intentionally introduced for sport like axis deer and some for pest control like mongoose or cane toad.

 The mongoose was introduced to Hawaii in the late-19th century in an attempt to control the large rat population in the sugar cane fields.
 However, since then, the mongoose population has grown to large numbers without controlling the rat population and has greatly diminished the population of native ground nesting birds, snails, and palms.